 There’s nothing more satisfying than wiping your plate clean off of Goan chouriço fry with a piece of pão (Goan bread).
-This dish is tailor made for that particularly slow Sunday afternoon when you’re feeling listless and indolent, and you only have the energy to pinch a piece of pão, take a swipe at the appetising Goan chouriço fry and stuff your mouth with all that spicy porky goodness.
+This dish is tailor made for that particularly slow Saturday or Sunday afternoon when you’re feeling listless and indolent, and you only have the energy to pinch a piece of pão, take a swipe at the appetising Goan chouriço fry and stuff your mouth with all that spicy porky goodness.
+And then, wash it all down with fenny.

 Thanks to the 450+ years of Portuguese rule, Goa is deeply impacted by Portugese culture and food.
-The Portugese chouriço has taken on an Indian hue, and is made from a mixture of pork, vinegar, red chilies, garlic, ginger, cumin, turmeric, cloves, pepper, and cinnamon — a combination which is extremely hot, spicy, and flavourful.
-Of course, recipes vary from home to home.
-No matter where in Goa you buy it, you must try this recipe!
+The Portugese chouriço has taken on an Indian twist, and is made from a mixture of pork, vinegar, red chilies, garlic, ginger, cumin, turmeric, cloves, pepper, and cinnamon — a combination which is extremely hot, spicy, and flavourful.
+Of course, recipes vary from home to home; this is what you can mainly expect.
+No matter where in Goa (or anywhere else in India) you buy it, you must try this recipe as soooon as you get home!

 - 500 gm Goan chouriço